 In contrast to such immature attitudes, people with mature, Bible-based attitudes realize that sex in marriage is a part of expressing, building, and maintaining love (Hebrews 13:4).

 The ability to seek your companion’s happiness as diligently as you seek your own:

 I’m not just talking about the infatuation that typically exists before marriage but often doesn’t survive marriage.
 Some immature people can be considerate for a short time in order to get what they want, but they have never developed the capacity for real, sustained consideration that is a part of real love and real maturity.
 Marriage ought to a be relationship in which the husband is concerned for his wife’s happiness as much as his own happiness, and vice-versa.
-An old story is told about a young man who sold his pocket-watch to buy an expensive brush for his girl friend who had beautiful hair, not knowing that she had cut her hair and sold it in order to buy him a gold chain for his pocket-watch.
+An old story is told about a young man who sold his pocket watch to buy an expensive brush for his girlfriend who had beautiful hair, not knowing that she had cut her hair and sold it in order to buy him a gold chain for his pocket watch.
 That story illustrates the kind of attitude the Bible teaches husbands and wives should have in marriage.
 Ephesians 5:25, 28-29, 33 teaches husbands to love like that.
 Titus 2:4 and I Corinthians 13:5 teaches wives to love like that.
-One reason this kind of love is not demonstrated in many marriages is because many of the young men and women who enter into marriage have never developed the maturity that makes lasting love possible.
+One reason this kind of love is not demonstrated in many marriages is that many of the young men and women who enter into marriage have never developed the maturity that makes lasting love possible.

 Capacity to live up to commitments: